RaeckelboomP/Kubernetes-learning/README.md

 We will not set a Persistent Volume (PV).

 ### Steps
- - Launch Docker Desktop on Windows.
+ - Launch Docker Desktop on Windows
  - minikube start
  - Create the mongodb deployment
  - Create the secret